7sedam7/perec.nvim/README.md

 ## Plugin Managers

+> [!Note]
-⚠️ Note: You have to call `require('perec').setup()` for plugin to be set up.
+> You have to call `require('perec').setup()` for plugin to be set up.
 If you have telescope lazy loading setup, removing it from dependencies speeds up start up time significantly.
 Setup does not require telescope.

 ### Lazy.nvim
 ```lua